WXGopher/gopher-notes/README.md

 > Reinforcement Learning by David Silver

-Detailed notes and quality lecture videos with plenty examples and rigorous mathematical proofs.
+Detailed notes and quality lecture videos with plenty of examples and rigorous mathematical proofs.